Policies

 1. Respect

-• Dress in such a way so as to show self-respect
+Dress in such a way so as to show respect for yourself, others, and the classroom environment.

 2. Be Kind